-Politically Coity Higher is represented by its own community council and has three BCBC councilors representing Coity, Litchard and Pendre Wards.
+Politically Coity Higher is represented by its own community council and has three BCBC councillors representing Coity, Litchard and Pendre Wards.

-Coity Higher is a varied community comprising of the established densely populated residential areas of Litchard and Pendre, the historic village of Coity, rural outlying hamlets and farms, an industrial estate plus considerable high density housing developments at Parc Derwen and Trem Y Castell.
+Coity Higher is a varied community comprising of the established densely populated residential areas of Litchard and Pendre, the historic village of Coity, rural outlying hamlets and farms, an industrial estate plus considerable high-density housing developments at Parc Derwen and Trem Y Castell plus impending further significant development in Coity and Pendre wards.